mdsimpson/swcampaign/docs/views.md

 This section gives a drop-down list of users with `Canvasser` role (or higher).
 It has a table of all of the properties that:

-* Have owners who have not voted
+* Have owners who have not signed the consent form
 * Do not have absentee owners

 It includes columns for: